mdyzma/mdyzma.github.io/_posts/2017-10-14-python-app-and-jenkins.md

 ## Jenkins anatomy

-Jenkins uses its user service account to create job folders and files, manage workspaces and its plugins.
+Jenkins uses its user service account to create job folders and files, manage work-space and its plugins.
 All configuration options are kept in `.xml` files in specific locations in Jenkins `$HOME` directory for jenkins user.
 On debian derived OS it is placed in `/var/lib/jenkins/` directory.
 This is location of our agent, so called service account without interactive properties.
 It means it does not have designated shell, no `/home/jenkins/` folder and one can not login to this account interactively.

 In this directory Jenkins server stores information about its activity.
-Processed **jobs** in `/var/lib/jenkins/jobs/` subfolder (it contains logs and meta-data in `.xml` format for all or, specified number of runs, (this option can be set for each project).
+Processed **jobs** in `/var/lib/jenkins/jobs/` sub-folder (it contains logs and meta-data in `.xml` format for all or, specified number of runs, (this option can be set for each project).
 For example:

 <br>
 {% highlight bash %}